-This is a post I have put off writing for all 7 years that I’ve been running this blog.
+This is a post I originally put off writing for 8 years.

 Money in Argentina is tricky and inflation is beyond high.

-With that in mind, you can be guaranteed that any blog posts you’re reading that quote prices in pesos are out of date, even if it was written only a few months ago.
+With that in mind, you can be guaranteed that any blog posts that quote prices in pesos are out of date, even if it was written only a few months ago.

 If it was written a few years ago, forget about it.